DaliusBeckjr/DaliusBeckjr/README.md

-# I'm a Python Software Developer
+# Hey there, I'm a Software Developer

 Just a naive student exploring every possibility with every oppurtunity to become an awesome software dev while spreading peace, love and positivity on this journey.